 Whether you are looking at investing or just want to get a better handle on finances, there are a lot of important terms to know.
 One of these terms is the debt to equity ratio.
 This is also called the debt/equity ratio, D/E ratio or simply referred to as “risk.”
-To help you with your investing and financial terminology, let’s take a look at what this ratio is, what it means, how to calculate it and the importance of understanding a long term debt to equity ratio.
+To help you with your investment and financial terminology, let’s take a look at the share market basics for beginners, and what this ratio is, what it means, how to calculate it and the importance of understanding a long term debt to equity ratio.

 A debt to equity ratio compares a company’s total debt to total equity, as the name implies.
 What this means, though, is that it gives a snapshot of the company’s financial leverage and liquidity by showing the balance of how much debt versus how much of shareholders’ equity is being used to finance assets.

 Typically, the result of this calculation is stated as a percentage.
-A low debt to equity ratio means lower risk to investors, since it means there is less debt relative to the available equity.
-A high debt to equity ratio translates to higher risk, since there may not be enough available equity from shareholders to fulfill obligations in the event of a financial decline.
+A low debt/equity ratio means lower risk to investors, since it means there is less debt relative to the available equity.
+A high debt/equity ratio translates to higher risk, since there may not be enough available equity from shareholders to fulfill obligations in the event of a financial decline.